Areas of specialization

 -

 Chronic pain and chronic illness can be deeply devastating for people, and have a significant impact on our mental well-being.
-Clients might be interest in discussing:
+Clients might be interested in discussing:

 Adapting to a new way of living